Optical Transceiver Failure Impacting Netherlands Traffic Flow

 - Reduced capacity to Netherlands

-- Potential traffic rerouting through alternate paths
+- Traffic rerouting through alternate paths

 - Intermittent connectivity issues for Netherlands-destined traffic